-Jeffrey W. Cappola is a Shareholder in the Environmental group at Wilentz, Goldman & Spitzer, P.A.
-For over 25 years, businesses and developers have relied on his extensive experience in brownfield and landfill redevelopment, land use, and regulatory compliance with environmental laws to obtain environmental and land use permits from local, state and federal agencies, which includes developing appropriate strategies based on their applicability.
-He is well versed in the provisions of the Industrial Site Recovery Act and the Resource Conservation and Recovery Act.
+Jeffrey W. Cappola is a shareholder in the Environmental group at Wilentz, Goldman & Spitzer, P.A.
+For over 25 years, businesses and developers have relied on his extensive experience in brownfield and landfill redevelopment, land use, and regulatory compliance with environmental laws to obtain environmental and land use permits from local, state and federal agencies, which includes developing permitting strategies.
+He is well versed in the provisions of the Industrial Site Recovery Act, the Site Remediation Reform Act and the Resource Conservation and Recovery Act.
 Mr. Cappola has significant experience assisting steel and chemical manufacturers in complying with federal and state laws regarding handling, processing, storing and disposing of hazardous waste.

 With regard to his real estate development practice, Mr. Cappola provides legal counsel in connection with due diligence, property acquisition, financing, permitting, liability protection, and environmental insurance.
 He also focuses on negotiating and drafting purchase and sale agreements as well as redevelopment agreements with municipalities.
 His experience includes advising clients on cost recovery/contribution options related to purchasing contaminated property.
-Mr. Cappola regularly works with state and federal agencies to obtain important land use permits for waterfront development projects located in coastal areas, tidelands, flood hazard areas, and wetlands.
+Mr. Cappola regularly works with state and federal agencies to obtain land use permits for projects in waterfront development areas, including coastal areas, tidelands, flood hazard areas, and wetlands.
 He also negotiates with regulatory agencies to obtain permits for the development of wetland mitigation banks.

 In connection with his litigation practice, Mr. Cappola focuses on state and federal cost recovery matters as well as environmental insurance coverage disputes.
 He represents clients regarding NJ Spill Compensation and Control Act claims and federal CERCLA claims.
 He also defends clients in the New Jersey Office of Administrative Law with regard to enforcement actions by the New Jersey Department of Environmental Protection (NJDEP).
 In 2017, Mr. Cappola prevailed on behalf of Cedar Knolls 2006, LLC in its appeal of the NJDEP concerning eligibility of an Hazardous Discharge Site Remediation Fund Innocent Party grant.